 Riverside High School

-Robert E. Lee soon to be Riverside High School is the second oldest high school in the City of Jacksonville, operating at its original location.
+Riverside High School, formally Robert E. Lee High School, is the second oldest high school in the City of Jacksonville, operating at its original location.
 The high school was designed by Victor Earl Mark who studied under Henry J. Klutho.

 Lee is also part of the Duval County magnet school program and offers students access to early college credits.
 According to Lee's mission statement, their mission is to provide educational excellence in every classroom, for every student, every day.